Qualytics/userguide/docs/tags/what-is-tag.md

 # What is Tag?

 * A tag is a label that you can add a color and a description of what it means.
+* Tags are utilized to drive `alerting` / `downstream notifications`.
+Users can configure `Tags` through Settings, associate Notifications based on Tags, and associate the Tag to a Check:

 ---